 The residential program is a long-term voluntary community for adults with brain injuries.
 The staff believes that survivors’ lives don’t have to be static.
 The primary purpose and activities are the fostering of a family-like setting for daily life wherein adults with brain injuries can live to the greatest degree possible as independent members of the general community.
 Because of the family-style arrangement, the needs for support that are unique to each resident can be addressed.

 The staff runs households that create the maximum opportunities for the residents and address the individual needs with the goal to transition them into independent living.
 To address each person’s needs, strengths and recreational interests, we offer structured activities, and relevant and specific skill training (cooking, shopping), and support to set achievable goals in life (learn about brain injury, consequences, coping strategies).
 Participants have chosen to hold a monthly book club (memory training) and establish a private organized library, and suggest outings (therapeutic horse riding, museums visits, and movie nights).
-We offer music and art therapy, two effective therapeutic approaches for people with brain injuries with the goals to increase social skills, to help coping with symptoms of stress and trauma, and to enhance cognitive abilities.
+We offer music and art therapy, two effective therapeutic approaches for people with brain injuries with the goals to increase social skills, help to cope with symptoms of stress and trauma, and to enhance cognitive abilities.

 Each home functions as a family unit with members living communally, helping each other.
 The residents remain closely connected to their biological families but the bonds developed with staff, friends, and neighbors are also significant and enduring.